criteo/criteo-api-python-sdk/sdks/retailmedia_2024-07/docs/AccountsApi.md

-replace the sellers assoiated with an account
+replace the sellers associated with an account

 ### Example